 Disneyland plans to stop using the virtual queuing system as soon as crowds die down, but we don’t see that happening anytime in 2019.
 If this system works there is the possibility that Disney could role it out to other rides and attractions, specifically the new Marvel-themed Super Hero Land coming to Disney California Adventure in 2020.

-Stay tuned here at Ziggy Knows Disney for more information about Disneyland’s Virtual Queueing system and tips how to use is as soon as it opens.
+Stay tuned here at Ziggy Knows Disney for more information about the Virtual Queueing system in Disneyland and Walt Disney World including tips how to use is as soon as it opens.

 For more info read our Complete Guide to Star Wars: Galaxy’s Edge for a detailed look at the attractions, dining, planning and touring strategies.

 I want to know what you think about the new Virtual Queuing system Disneyland is introducing…

 - Do you think it’s a good idea?